nightowlcasino/ERGOHACK-III-/ergoscript.md

   **Final Comments**

 It is important to notice that the house contract can only be spent if a game token is present as an INPUT.
 In the case of our roulette example this game token was guarded by a script that imposed spending limitations on the house contract, if these limitations were not present the house contract could be drained.
 So what about other game tokens?
 How are they guarded?
 At launch Night Owl will mint a sufficiently large number of game tokens and store them in a box which has a guard script that employs some community voting mechanism for its spending (yet to be defined).
-The game tokens will only be sent to boxes guarded by a script which imposes strict limiations on the spending of house funds that allign with the game being delivered.
+The game tokens will only be sent to boxes guarded by a script which imposes strict limitations on the spending of house funds that align with the game being delivered.
 In this way, the house contract can have custom spending paths based on the design of these game nft guard boxes!